vivekvaibhav76/linux/basics/01-Booting Process.md

  6. Run Level:
    Depending upon the linux distribution you have, you will see different services getting started like "starting sshd .... ok".
 These are known as run level programs.

   ![image](https://user-images.githubusercontent.com/50689175/129163931-b8da0a49-e0bd-407a-b8a2-da928cecc108.png)

+  Each program has its own directory located at /etc/rc[1-6].d/ depends on the distribution.
+   /etc/rc0